Rape of the Sabine women: Modern works

 The story was parodied by Lady Carlotta, the mischief-making character in Saki's short story "The Schartz-Metterklume Method".

 Stephen Vincent Benét wrote a short story called "The Sobbin' Women" that parodied the legend.
 Later adapted into the 1954 musical Seven Brides for Seven Brothers, it tells the story of seven gauche but sincere backwoodsmen, one of whom gets married, encouraging the others to seek partners.
 After a social where they meet girls they are attracted to, they are denied the chance to pursue their courtship by the latter's menfolk.
 Following the Roman example, they abduct the girls.
-As in the original tale, the women are at first indignant but are eventually won over.
+As in the original tale, the women are initially indignant but eventually won over.

-In 1962, a Spanish "sword and sandal" film based on the story was made, directed by Alberto Gout.
+In 1962, a Mexican "sword-and-sandal" film based on the story was made, directed by Alberto Gout.
 Titled El Rapto de las Sabinas, the film was released in the USA under the titles The Rape of the Sabine Women and The Shame of the Sabine Women.

-Tom Stoppard's play Rosencrantz and Guildenstern Are Dead (1966) features a group of all-male players offering to put on a performance of The Rape of the Sabine Women, to the disgust of the title characters.
+Tom Stoppard's play Rosencrantz and Guildenstern Are Dead (1966) features a group of all-male players offering to perform The Rape of the Sabine Women, to the disgust of the title characters.

 The latest adaptation is a film without dialogue, The Rape of the Sabine Women, which was produced in 2005 by Eve Sussman and the Rufus Corporation.

-The rape of the Sabine women is depicted in Debra May Macleod’s historical fiction novel Tarpiea.
+The rape of the Sabine women is depicted in Debra Macleod’s historical fiction novel Tarpiea.

 Cultural context

-Scholars have cited parallels between the Rape of the Sabine Women, the Æsir–Vanir War in Norse mythology, and the Iliad of Greek mythology, providing support for a Proto-Indo-European "war of the functions".
+Scholars have cited parallels between the rape of the Sabine women, the Æsir–Vanir War in Norse mythology, and the Iliad of Greek mythology, providing support for a Proto-Indo-European "war of the functions".
 Regarding these parallels, J. P. Mallory states: